By Stanley Bill

 On March 17, President Andrzej Duda opened the Ulma Family Museum of Poles Saving Jews in World War II in a formal ceremony that included speeches from Chief Rabbi of Poland Michael Schudrich, Israeli Ambassador Anna Azari, the Head of the Polish Association of the Righteous among the Nations and the Polish President himself.
 The speeches were interspersed with musical performances of biblical texts and an audio-visual spectacle symbolically recreating the world of prewar Poland and the occupation.
 All of the speakers emphasized that both Jews and Poles had been victims of the Nazi occupation, pointing to solidarity between the two groups in the most appalling conditions and the preceding centuries of shared Polish-Jewish life that the Germans effectively brought to an end with the mass murder of Polish Jews in the Holocaust.
 Rabbi Schudrich placed a symbolic mezuzah at the entrance to the museum.
 President Duda’s speech culminated with the strong words that “whoever sows or stokes anti-Semitism tramples on the graves of the Ulma family, tramples on their memory.”

 The museum itself is relatively small, springing from what is essentially a local and regional initiative.
 The centrepiece of the display is a symbolic recreation of the Ulmas house in Markowa, with pieces of period furniture giving a good sense of the simple living conditions.
 Around this core is a main exhibit including broader background on the German occupation of Poland, the Holocaust, and various illustrations of where and how Poles hid Jews.
 Most of the examples are from the local Podkarpacie region.
 A separate exhibit broadens the focus of the museum to present Polish aid for Jews in other parts of occupied Poland, including the work of Żegota, Irena Sendler, and members of the clergy.
-Significantly, this exhibit also includes two panels on Poles who betrayed Jews and their Polish hosts, offering historical balance to the narrative of Polish virtue in the most trying circumstances.
+Significantly, this exhibit also includes two panels on Poles who betrayed Jews and their Polish hosts, adding some historical balance to the main narrative of Polish virtue in the most trying circumstances.

 To a certain extent, the modest size and local focus of the museum seem incongruous with the national significance of the opening ceremony.
 Indeed, the presence of President Duda and a number of other prominent politicians from the ruling Law and Justice (PiS) party can only be understood in the context of the government’s new policy priority of “historical politics.”
 This means a concerted campaign both in Poland and abroad to propagate “the truth” about Poland’s history, which – in practice – implies a strong emphasis on positive stories to combat perceived negative stereotypes abroad and what government politicians have referred to as “the pedagogy of shame” within the country.